frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ### QoL

-- implement a progress printout (e.g., print whenever a height % y = 10 or something)
 - find why github isn't loading images or certain equations in readme (e.g., %T)
+- consider optimization package like numba

 ### Simulation.py

+- investigate why decay is not being observed even at low loadings when the simulation space is realistic (decay fine when simulation is large)
 - investigate excess sum(q) relative to Q (also consider that the simulation is a slice of only half the beam in transmittance calculation)
 - investigate seeming non-reliance of output from Q value
 - finalize exponential decay implementation
   - monitor for artefacts at boundaries from seeking y values outside of the simulation bounds
-- modify convection to appear before conduction and follow Holman derivation
+- modify convection to appear before conduction (?)
-- distinguish absorption from extinction ?
+- distinguish absorption from extinction (?)
 - model to experimental data
+ - t = 60 s
+ - 1e-4 (min)
+ - 1e-6 (min, max)
+ - 1e-7 (min, max)
+ - 0 (max)
 - incorporate DSC gelation data
 - visualize circular cross section profiles in XZ as well as 3D temperature distribution animations